 Data Acquisition: The design of a seismic refraction survey requires a good understanding of the expected bedrock velocity and depth and overburden velocity.
 With this knowledge, velocities can be assigned to these features and a model developed that will show the parameters of the seismic spread best suited for a successful survey.
 These parameters include the length of the geophone spread, the spacing between the geophones, the expected first break arrival times at each of the geophones, and the best locations for the off-end shots.
 Knowing the expected first break arrival times is also helpful in the field, where field arrival times that correspond fairly well to expected times help to confirm that the spread layout has been appropriately planned, and that the target layer is being imaged.

-Data Processing: The first step in processing/interpreting refraction seismic data is to pick the arrival times of the signal, called first break picking.
+Data Processing: The first step in processing/interpreting refraction seismic data is to pick the arrival times of the earliest seismic signal, called first break picking.
 A plot is then made showing the arrival times against the distance between the shot and geophone.
 This is called a time-distance graph.
-An example of such a graph for two-layered ground (overburden and refractor) is shown in figure 114a.
+An example of such a graph for two-layered ground (overburden and refractor) is shown in Figure 114a.

 Figure 115.
 Basic Generalized Reciprocal method interpretation.